-Teachers can offer feedback and support through chat or video calls, and can a assign projects through a link shared with students or via Google Classroom integration.
-When students open up the project assignment, a copy of the project is created for each student, and includes the teacher.
+Teachers can offer feedback and support through chat or video calls and can assign projects through a link shared with students or via Google Classroom (or other LMS) integration.
+When students open up the project assignment, a copy of the project is created for each student and includes the teacher.
 This allows for in-progress review and feedback.
-Teachers can utilize the collaboration feature to connect with their PLNs and can also have students work with other classes across the world.
-Not a music teacher?
-Utilize the plethora of video tutorials and answers on the support page to teach yourself and your students how to use it to record spoken word poetry or podcasts.Read More Read Less
+Teachers can use the collaboration feature to connect with their professional learning networks (PLNs) and can also have students work with other classes across the world.Continue reading Show less

-Soundtrap is a digital audio workstation accessed in any web browser, or through a mobile app (Chrome, iOS, and Android).
-Similar to other digital recording options, it includes pre-recorded loops, multitrack recording, software instruments, voice recording, and the ability to connect MIDI devices.
+Soundtrap is a digital audio workstation accessed in any web browser or through a mobile app (Chrome, iOS, and Android).
+Similar to other digital recording options, it includes prerecorded loops, multitrack recording, software instruments, voice recording, and the ability to connect MIDI devices.
 Where Soundtrap differs is in its support of collaboration through integrated chat and video calls.
-To see changes during collaboration a simple sync updates the project.
+To see changes during collaboration, a simple sync updates the project.

 All work is done "in the cloud," so a strong internet connection is required for use.
 The free Basic version gives users access to the digital workstation but isn't in compliance with kids' safety standards.
 EDU accounts include a teacher admin screen, which allows for management of groups (classes), students, and assignments, plus extensive classroom resources.
 The EDU account also promises safe collaboration in a walled-garden environment for students.
 For EDU users, signup is integrated with Microsoft Student, Google, Facebook, or email.
 Soundtrap EDU integrates with Noteflight and Flat, and also with LMS platforms like Google Classroom, Canvas, Schoology, and MusicFirst.